Shadowofneerav/Signing/README.md

 The problem

-Signing contracts the traditional ways requires trust So when we sign a contract the traditional way, how do we know that the other party isnít going to change up the terms on the contract?
+Signing contracts the traditional ways requires trust So when we sign a contract the traditional way, how do we know that the other party isn‚Äôt going to change up the terms on the contract?
 And how can we guarantee that the other party will not claim they didn't sign?
 Do we even want to take that risk?

 The answer is pretty clear: NO

 The Idea

-Essentially, my project allows you to ìsignîù contracts without using any private keys.
+Essentially, my project allows you to ‚Äúsign‚Äù¬ù contracts without using any private keys.
 For a better idea, here is how it works:

-1. A user goes on the app and ìinitializesîù a contract - writes the contract contents and the recipient's address.
+1. A user goes on the app and ‚Äúinitializes‚Äù¬ù a contract - writes the contract contents and the recipient's address.

 2. The user signs and send the contract to the blockchain.